Tomptez/bibfilter/Readme.md

 You can now close the `nano` editor by hitting Ctr+X and then typing `Y` and then `Enter` to save the file

 Now, you can activate the environment via

     pipenv shell

 You could now already open the application but it will not show any articles because we have no database yet.
-To create the database you need run update_library.py
+To create the database you need run update_library.py once

     python update_library.py

-If this doesn't print anything you may need to close it forcefully with `Ctrl + C`.
+If you see a report (`Summary of synchronization with Zotero`) you can stop the process using `Ctrl + C`.
 If there's any errors, there is probably an issue with your postgreql setup.
 If not, you have successfully setup the database and can now start the application with